Q: Can I begin enrollment for the spring semester?

 Q: Who will be there to help me when I arrive at UNMC?

-A: The coordinators of the BMB Graduate Program are Dr. Steve Caplan, who is chairman of the BMB Graduate Committee, Ms. Amy Dodson, departmental administrator, and Ms. Karen Hankins, department office associate.
-Dr. Caplan will assist you with setting up your rotations and explaining the courses of study; Ms. Dodson and Ms. Hankins will assist with filling out forms and will direct you through the enrollment process and registration for classes.
+A: The coordinators of the BMB Graduate Program are Dr. Paul Sorgen, who is chairman of the BMB Graduate Committee, Ms. Amy Dodson, departmental administrator, and Ms. Karen Hankins, department office associate.
+Dr. Sorgen will assist you with setting up your rotations and explaining the courses of study; Ms. Dodson and Ms. Hankins will assist with filling out forms and will direct you through the enrollment process and registration for classes.
 They will also help you with questions about student health and insurance, fees and housing.
 The UNMC Graduate Student Association and Office of Graduate Studies sponsor new graduate student orientation during the week before classes begin.

 Graduate Committee Chairman